 This one is for the young writers out there!
 Would you like some constructive feedback on your work?
 May we humbly suggest First Draft, our library’s writing resource for authors-to-be?
-Simply submit your creative writing and short fiction stories via e-mail, and we’ll offer comments and suggestions.
+Simply submit your fiction stories and personal essays via e-mail, and we’ll offer comments and suggestions via email or Zoom…your choice!

 Recommended for ages 9 – 17

-We accept creative writing and short fiction stories…not academic works, non-fiction, school assignments, or college essays.
+We accept fiction stories and personal essays…not academic works, non-fiction, school assignments, poetry, or college essays.
 Also, this is a resource for kids and teens (sorry, all ya’ll adult writers!).

 For full submission details, please visit our website.